OctopusSamples/StepPackage-HelloWorld/README.md

 ### `ui.ts`

-The form to be exposed by the Octopus web UI is defined by the function exported by the `ui.ts` file.
+The form displayed by the Octopus web UI is defined by the function exported by the `ui.ts` file.
 The form is defined as an instance of the `DeploymentTargetUI` interface, which has two functions: `createInitialInputs` and `editInputsForm`.

 The `createInitialInputs` function allows the initial default field values to be defined.

 The `editInputsForm` function provides a DSL for building the user interface.
 The first parameter is the inputs defined in `inputs.ts`.
-The second parameter is an instance of `AvailableStepComponents`, which has factory functions for creating various input widgets like text fields, lists, radio buttons etc.
+The second parameter is an instance of `AvailableDeploymentTargetComponents`, which has factory functions for creating various input widgets like text fields, lists, radio buttons etc.

 Here we define the initial value of the `greetingPrefix` input to be `Hello`, and build the form with a single `text` input: